Top Picks

 The Precision That Changes Everything

-When I ran identical beans through the Baratza Encore at setting 15 (medium grind), the grounds looked like coarse sand.
+When I ran identical beans through the at setting 15 (medium grind), the grounds looked like coarse sand.
 Uniform.
 No dust cloud.
 No boulders.
 I weighed three consecutive 18-gram doses, examined them under my jeweler's loupe, and the particle distribution was nearly identical across all three.

 > The Magic Stat: A quality burr grinder can produce particles where 90%+ fall within the target size range.
 A blade grinder?
 Try 30-40%.